docker/docs/engine/security/trust/trust_sandbox.md

         $ mkdir trustsandbox
         $ cd trustsandbox

-2. Create a filed called `docker-compose.yml` with your favorite editor.
+2. Create a file called `docker-compose.yml` with your favorite editor.
 For example, using vim:

         $ touch docker-compose.yml
         $ vim docker-compose.yml